The Cheapest Way to Pave a Driveway

 A 15-inch concrete pipe had to be installed in the ditch.
 It cost $322.60 delivered, I was happy to find out that the local DOT people would install it for free if I didn’t mind waiting a few days.
 I didn’t.

-a dump truck unloading gravel
+a dump truck dumping gravel

 We have hard red clay around here, so we decided to dump the railroad ballast stone on top of it and skip the ground scraping step (if we had soft ground here, we would have had to scrape the top layer of the soil).

-a tractor with a box blade spreading gravel
+a box blade scraping the gravel

 After the dump truck had dumped the stone, the tractor man used the box blade attachment to move the stone and create the driveway.
 His charge was $150 (which is rather low at $50 an hour).